Helpful Information for the Center for Experimental Humanities Applicants

 Is there funding and how much does the Center for Experimental Humanities master's degree cost?

-The Graduate School offers CEH Students a Hurston Scholarship, which reduces tuition by 30 percent.
+The Graduate School offers CEH Students a Draper Scholarship, which reduces tuition by 30 percent.
 It will be applied to coursework that meets the program's requirements and is taken within the first six semesters of enrollment, including summers.
 Please note that this financial aid award is for tuition points only; it does not include registration fees or health insurance.

 CEH's tuition is determined by the Graduate School of Arts & Science, and is based on the number of points a student takes each semester.
 Details of the GSAS tuition rate can be found here.